ZigmaZero/innocent-rules/README.md

 - Weapons: 0%

 ## Usage
-Replace the `/data` folder with this folder.
+Replace the `/data` and `/js` folders with their respective counterparts.

 ## Credits
 INNOCENT RULES by Leaf Geometry.